FiMcMahon/Fr_Tedquiz/README.md

 # Fr_Tedquiz
 A simple quiz game about the TV show Father Ted using HTML,CSS &amp; JavaScript

-The live website can be found at
+The live website can be found at [Father Ted Quiz](https://fimcmahon.github.io/Fr_Tedquiz/)

 # Contents

 *[Description]